kubernetes/community/contributors/devel/flexvolume.md

 ```

 #### Attach:
-Attach the volume specified by the given spec on the given host.
+Attach the volume specified by the given spec on the given node.
 On success, returns the device path where the device is attached on the node.
-Nodename param is only valid/relevant if "--enable-controller-attach-detach" Kubelet option is enabled.
-Called from both Kubelet & Controller manager.
+Called from Controller Manager.

 This call-out does not pass "secrets" specified in Flexvolume spec.
 If your driver requires secrets, do not implement this call-out and instead use "mount" call-out and implement attach and mount in that call-out.